PCI Accreditation in 2026: What It Means and How to Prepare

 After identifying gaps, the organization must implement or strengthen controls.

-This is the most resource-intensive phase and often involves:
+This is often the most resource-intensive phase and may involve:

 - Updating security policies